phoddie/node-red-mcu/readme.md

 - **Parser**.
 XML may be possible.
 HTML, YAML are likely impractical.
 - **Storage** Watch file may not be useful, since there are no other processes modifying files.
 At best, it could monitor for changes made by other nodes.

 The built-in nodes are useful for compatibility with the standard Node-RED behaviors.
 Additional nodes should be added to support embedded features.
-For example, a Preferences node, Display node, etc.
+For example, Display node, etc.

 ### Challenging Dependencies
 Several nodes use [JSONata](https://jsonata.org), a query language for JSON.
 This looks like a substantial effort to support and is perhaps impractical on a constrained embedded device.
 (Note: I now have JSONata building and running some simple test cases.
 The code size and memory footprint are large.
 Further exploration is needed to evaluate if JSONata is a viable option to enable, but at least it looks possible)